featherbear/UNSW-COMP3211/site/content/quiz/quiz-3.md

 i.e if the slowest stage is 0.5s, then the clock frequency will be 1/0.5s = 2 Hz

-Given the delay of each component, to determine the clock frequency; one would sum all of the component delays within each

-stage, and use that total delay to calculate the clock frequency.
+Given the delay of each component, to determine the clock frequency; one would find the longest path delay within each stage, and use that delay to calculate the clock frequency (1/time).